mariadb-corporation/mariadb-connector-nodejs/README.md

 queries are not send one by one, waiting for result before sending next one. queries are send one after another, avoiding a lot of network latency ([detail information](/documentation/pipelining.md)).

+#### Roadmap

+Some features are not implemented in first beta version, but will in next beta version :

+* Missing features :
+    * Pooling and "PoolCluster" are not implemented in first version
+* New features:
+    * MariaDB new ed25519 plugin authentication
+    * Query timeout
+    * Bulk insert (fast batch)

 ## Documentation